Jason Love (comedian): Career

 Love began his career in 2003 by syndicating Snapshots, a daily cartoon published by newspapers such as The Denver Post and Tampa Bay Times.
 From 2003 to 2007, Love worked as a humor columnist for the Ventura County Star.

 Since 2008, Love has worked as a standup comedian, performing more than 200 times per year for comedy clubs, corporations, and cruise ships, and private parties.

-Jason runs a non-profit organization, Love & Laughter, that brings free standup comedy shows to cancer support locations across the country.
+Jason runs a non-profit organization, Love & Laughter, that brings free standup comedy shows to cancer support locations in the country.

-In 2017 he recorded a Dry Bar Comedy special, Jokes On Me.
+In 2017, he recorded a Dry Bar Comedy special, Jokes On Me.

-His second special, Professional Moron, was produced by 800 Pound Gorilla and has been broadcast on Pandora and Sirius XM.
+His second Moron was produced by 800 Pound Gorilla and has been broadcast on Pandora and Sirius XM.

 Since the COVID-19 pandemic, Love has produced a virtual show, Live Comedy in Your Living Room.
 It features professional comics performing live from around the US.

 He is represented by Levity Entertainment Group.